-Johnson was born August 10th, 1874 in Talladega, Alabama.
-In interviews, Johnson asserted that his mother was Hattie Johnson, a mixed race woman, and that his father was a well-known and respected whyte man, though he never identified his father by name.
+Johnson was born on August 10th, 1874 in Talladega, Alabama.
+In interviews, Johnson asserted that his mother was Hattie Johnson, a mixed-race woman, and that his father was a well-known and respected whyte man, though he never identified his father by name.

 Little is known about Johnson’s earliest musical experiences.
 All indications show that he was primarily a guitarist and mandolin player before the turn of the century.
 By 1900, Johnson was playing bass regularly at the New Orleans hotspot Tom Anderson’s Annex.
 Shortly after, Johnson joined the Big Four String Band as a mandolin player; by 1903, the group was carrying the New Orleans sound to Hattiesburg and Biloxi, Mississippi.

 Johnson claimed to have started “slapping” the strings of his bass (a more vigorous technique than the classical pizzicato) after he accidentally broke his bow on the road with his band in northern Louisiana in the early 1910s.
 Other New Orleans string bass players picked up this style and spread it across the country with the spread of New Orleans Jazz.